C++ While Loop

 }

-An example of a simple while loop in C++ is a program that prints the numbers from 1 to 10.
+Here's a simple illustration of a while loop in C++ that displays numbers from 1 to 10:

 #include <iostream>